-Gym-goers and fitness enthusiasts have been forced to find alternative ways to stay healthy and active during the coronavirus pandemic.
-While most sports and fitness businesses have been forced to shut their doors, there are numerous ways to still add value to clients without seeing them.
+As COVID-19 cases continue to spike during this second wave of the pandemic, many sports and fitness businesses have been forced to reduce capacity or close their doors once again.
+But as we learned this spring, there are numerous ways to continue to add value to clients without seeing them.
 From live-streamed workout classes to using video analysis tools, we’ve compiled six ways trainers and businesses can continue to engage with clients during this period of uncertainty.

 Offer virtual workouts, lessons and training sessions